Are you replacing your roof and curious about the types of shingles available?

 - They can last over 60+ years!

-Metal shingles are the ideal selection that mixes style and durability, coming in many different colors and having a long lifespan given their unique and durable lightweight.
-Keep in mind that metal roof installation costs do vary from location to location, are prone to denting, and do require a higher upfront cost.
+Metal shingles are the ideal choice that blends style and durability, available in many colors and offering a long lifespan thanks to their unique, lightweight design.
+Keep in mind that metal roof installation costs vary by location, is prone to denting, and requires a higher upfront cost.

 - Average Cost to Install: $5K-$15K